 To install the fire box in to pre-cast flue starter blocks, there must be at least 170mm from the mounting face of the fire to the rear of the pre-cast flue starter block to allow sufficient space for debris collection.
-It is important to consider this depth when choosing a fire surround as the thickness of the fire surround must be sufficient to give a total depth of at least 170 mm to the rear of the starter block, otherwise there will be insufficient depth.
-To increase this depth the optional black 50mm spacer frame may be purchased, this will reduce the depth required to 120mm or the fire surround may be packed away from the wall using suitable non-combustible board, providing the installation is correctly sealed.
-If in doubt about the suitability of the fire contact Kinder Fires for advice before proceeding.
-This fire has been designed to fit standard 100mm pre-cast starter blocks with 3 inch rebated surrounds.
+It is important to consider this depth when choosing a fire surround as the thickness of the fire surround must be sufficient to give a total depth of at least 170 mm to the rear of the starter block, otherwise there will be insufficient depth, or the fire surround may be packed away from the wall using suitable non-combustible board, providing the installation is correctly sealed.
+If in doubt about the suitability of the fire contact Kohlangaz Fires for advice before proceeding.
+This fire has been designed to fit standard 110mm pre-cast starter blocks, with a 3 inch (75mm) rebated surround or false chimney breast.